PolarComputer/Hammer-Time/readme.md

  - Testing JS Script

 ## Changelog
- - (10/3/29) - Variable Parameters incorrectly named inside the toString Function
+ - (10/3/29) - This is to fix a promblem within the toString method.
+One of the variables from the parameter was incorrectly named.